cynmmarin/School_District_Analysis/README.md

 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ### Math and Reading Scores by Grade
 We have taken away the Thomas High School’s grades for the 9th grader, given to a believe in fraudulent grading process.
 Once this score is taken away we see a few changes.
-The math and reading scores use to be 78.98 and 81.87 and the overall passing score was 65%.
-Once the 9th grades from THS are taken out, we see that the overall passing score and does not change by much.
-We can assume that no significant fraudulent action has taken place, and if it has it’s doesn’t not have a large impact on the overall passing grade.
+The math and reading scores changed, they dramatically, the reading scores decrease to 69.66 from 90.94.
+Thirds the passing math grade dropped to 66.91 from 97.30.
+For now we can start to see that there may have been a fraudulent action that has taken place, and but doesn’t not have a large impact on the overall passing grades of the district.

 ![Math and Reading Scores](https://github.com/cynmmarin/School_District_Analysis/blob/3ddb71bb92c0d955baefeabf381b0f5162dbf29c/Math%20and%20Reading%20Scores.png)